“Where we’re going, we don’t need roads.”

 By Sam Yang - Get similar updates here

 Imagine it's October 1, 1908, and you are a blacksmith.
 That is not your only trade, like other people of the time, you have many skill sets.
 You're a farrier (someone who specializes in horseshoes), you also build and repair bicycles, and most of all you are a tinkerer (someone who's curious about mechanics, self-learning through trial and error).
 You pick up a newspaper and read that the Ford Motor Company has unveiled the Model T. Will you realize that life as you know it will change?
 Not only for yourself but for every generation after you?
-Before you say yes — if something similar was happening now, would you recognize it?
+Before you say yes—if something similar were happening now, would you recognize it?

 Hindsight Is 20/20

-Things that are obvious now are not obvious from the outset — to most people.
+Things that are obvious now are not obvious from the outset... to most people.
 Being able to look back in history, we have the luxury of knowing what happens after 1908: cars, freeways, and giant cities.
 What could give you an unfair advantage for situations like these?
 Ideas can be abstract and hard to juggle in our minds, what we may prefer to do is base it off of people.
-Consider politics, sometimes we may not vote based on the issues since the issues are complicated.
+Consider politics; sometimes we might not vote based on the issues since the issues are complicated.
 We may then decide to vote based on the halo effect of who we like.
-We can dismiss another person's idea because we don't like them, an ad hominem.
+We can dismiss another person's idea because we don't like them—an ad hominem.
 That's where we'll focus a lot of our attention because that's easy, but that doesn't help us with the coming of the Model T. There are limitless ways to think about things so it can be confusing.
 I base my thinking on decisions, not assumptions about people.
 Are the actions I take (or don't take) forward-thinking or myopic?
 I find this to be the most useful.